 What is an ICO? – ICO vs. STO

-The first step in this journey is to understand precisely what an ICO is and what purpose it serves.
+The first step in this journey is understanding precisely what an ICO is and its purpose.
 ICOs are blockchain-based crowdfunding campaigns.
 What makes them so unique is their ability to streamline the crowdfunding process.

 Before the ICOs, crowdfunding campaigns consisted of Initial public offerings (IPOs).
 IPOs are the process by which a private company can go public through its stocks to the general population.
 The problem with IPOs is that they are expensive to host and require the company hosting the event to traverse an intensive regulatory framework.

 On average, hosting an ICO costs a company around $1 million.
 Additionally, there are specific requirements every company that wishes to host an IPO must follow.
 These regulations include publicly listing financial disclosure.
 Firms must also provide in-depth information regarding their executives and their network.
-Once you take all of these factors into account, it’s easy to see why SMEs decided to search for alternatives.
+Once you take all of these factors, it’s easy to see why SMEs decided to search for alternatives.

 ICOs Eliminate these Costs

 Through blockchain technology, ICOs provide a more secure and efficient means to accomplish the same goals as an IPO.
 Blockchain leverages transparency and real-time monitoring capabilities to ensure the network remains secure.
 These systems also eliminate the need for third-party verification systems.

 These systems are responsible for much of the costs and delays encountered in the IPO strategy.
 Eliminating these concerns lowers the entry bar for startups seeking to secure public funding.
 Consequently, it was only a matter before ICOs began to take flight.